gitops-working-group/gitops-working-group/PRINCIPLES.md

 This document provides a concrete definition of GitOps principles.

+The GitOps principles governs how humans and technical systems should interact in order to achieve the desired operational outcomes of repeatability, auditability, and visibility.

-The GitOps Principles are vendor and implementation neutral, and aim to provide a common understanding of GitOps systems, to enable a common framework of understanding beyond individual opinion.
-A second aim is to encourage innovation by clarifying the technical outcomes rather than the code, tests, or organizational elements needed to achieve them.
+The GitOps Principles are vendor and implementation neutral, they aim to provide a common framework of understanding regarding software operating softwrae systems.

 ## Table of Content <!-- omit in toc -->